glennhenry/cs-notes/docs/compilers-and-programming-languages/05-semantic-analysis/semantic-analysis.md

 The AST would look like below.

 ![Example program AST](./example-program-ast.png)
-Source : Book 1 page 95
+Source: Book 1 page 95

 This AST would be constructed during parsing.
 For example, when a bottom-up parser reduces, it should append a node to the appropriate parent.
 The node would be a struct it has created beforehand.
 If it encounters if-else syntax, the struct would be a statement struct with the `kind` being `STMT_IF_ELSE`, and other fields would be specified depending on the circumstances.